 Image © Site Designer.

-About the author: Research Analyst and IT Manager Don Gray joined the S&K team in June 2005.
-His special expertise is in the areas of computer programming, statistics, and database management.
-His responsibilities include analyzing and reporting on client data, building predictive models, and maintaining the FAST and SKORE software environments.
+About the author: Don Gray served as a Research Analyst and IT Manager for Scannell & Kurz from 2005 through April of 2013.
+His responsibilities included analyzing and reporting on client data, building predictive models, and maintaining the FAST and SKORE software environments.